NicholiNoah/NicholiNoah/content/extended-reality/Devotion.md

   <div class="col-md-3">
   </div>
   <div class="col-md-5">
-    <p style="font-family:arial">But how do I visualize this magical moment for others to discover too?
+    <p style="font-family:arial">But how do I capture this magical moment for others to discover too?
 I want my audience to feel the whole experience.
 Not just the food part.
 Curious ones like me deserve to know the very same joy I felt when discovering the numbers really do add up.
-In real life. fill empty spot in composition, date stamp + signature = receipt (self checkout)</p>
+In real life.<br>An artist's role is to draw their audience a map so others can discover the destination all by themselves.
+A purest feeling. fill empty spot in composition, date stamp + signature = receipt (self checkout)</p>
   </div>
   <div class="col-md-3">
     <a href= "/images/Portfolio/Devotion/receipt_sm.jpg">